Exploring Mild and HSLA Steel

 |Elongation % (200 mm)||20%|

-A36 is the sweet spot between hardness, ductility, durability and price.
+A36 is the sweet spot between hardness, machinability, durability and price.
 It is one of the most economical steel grades available, and is easily accessible from mills, steel suppliers and steel retailers.

 What is HSLA Steel